Welcome to my blog!

 Chris Green is the vicar St James, Muswell Hill, a vibrant church in North London.
 Before that, he was on the staff at Oak Hill Theological College, a seminary in North London, teaching, preaching, church leadership, church planting and ministry.
 He is a Church of England minister, and has been involved in leading four churches.
-Chris has written several books, and has most recently published is Assemble the People Before me: The Message of the Church.
-His next book, Cutting to the Heart Applying the Bible to the work of Applying the Bible will launch in Summer 2015.
+Chris has written several books, and has most recently published Assemble the People Before me: The Message of the Church for the Bible Speaks Today series, and Cutting to the Heart Applying the Bible in Preaching and Teaching.
 Chris is a graduate of Edinburgh University.

 The real story

 I was born on the edge of South London, in Ashtead, Surrey, in 1958 and I grew up in a loving and stable family.
 I was taken regularly to church, and fortunately it was one with a brilliant children’s and youth work.
 I honestly can’t remember when I became a Christian, but I do remember standing by a bus stop on a rainy November afternoon, and I was late for going away on a youth group weekend; I decided that I would become a Christian then and there, if God would provide me with a bus!
 I prayed a prayer, opened my eyes and a bus pulled up.
 I do not recommend that as a pattern.

 An active church youth group meant I went on camps and had opportunities to give talks, and eventually people began to suggest I should head for fully-time ministry.
 No-one at the school or church gave me any guidance at this point, so I ended up studying Divinity at New College, Edinburgh; at that time it was one of the most theologically solid universities in the UK although I didn’t know it, and I had a brilliant foundation for future ministry.
 God was very kind to an innocent 18-year old!